MedicalPatchNet: A Patch-Based Self-Explainable AI Architecture for Chest X-ray Classification: Discussion

 \subsection{Conclusion}

 This study presents the new inherently explainable MedicalPatchNet architecture, which enables backtracking and decomposition of the exact contribution of each patch to the final classification.
 Unlike traditional post-hoc explainability methods that can produce misleading visualizations, MedicalPatchNet incorporates explainability directly into the model's core architecture.
 The resulting patch-based saliency maps transparently reflect the exact contributions of individual image regions to each diagnostic decision.
-Empirical evaluations on the CheXpert and CheXlocalize datasets show that MedicalPatchNet not only achieves strong classification performance but also substantially outperforms existing methods such as Grad-CAM and its variants in pathology localization accuracy.
+Empirical evaluations on the CheXpert and CheXlocalize datasets show that MedicalPatchNet not only achieves strong classification performance but also \chreplaced{outperforms}{substantially outperforms} existing methods such as Grad-CAM and its variants in pathology localization accuracy when evaluated across true positive, false positive, and false negative cases.
 This demonstrates the feasibility of maintaining high diagnostic precision without sacrificing interpretability.
 MedicalPatchNet thus addresses a critical barrier to clinical AI adoption by delivering inherently reliable explanations that are accessible even to practitioners without extensive deep learning expertise.
 Future work could adapt this explainability approach to other settings, such as 3D imaging or multimodal classification, enabling quantification of the contribution of different modalities.
+In particular, the same patch-based architecture could be applied to volumetric patches or slabs in CT or MRI, or extended to multi-disease diagnostic tasks beyond chest X-rays, providing analogous self-explainable decompositions in more complex imaging scenarios.
 When applied to neural networks used in clinical settings, this approach may enhance trust, ultimately facilitating safer, more effective patient care through transparent AI-assisted diagnostics.